When We Dance

 "When We Dance" is a song by English musician Sting.
 It was released as a single on 17 October 1994 by A&M Records and is one of two new tracks included on his first greatest hits album, Fields of Gold: The Best of Sting 1984–1994 (1994), alongside "This Cowboy Song".
-The song was co-produced by Sting with Hugh Padgham, and became his only solo top 10 hit in his native UK and reached the top 40 in five other countries.
+The song was co-produced by Sting with Hugh Padgham, and became his only solo top-10 hit in his native UK and reached the top 40 in five other countries.
 It was promoted with a music video directed by Howard Greenhalgh.

 Background

 Described by Sting as a "generic ballad", "When We Dance" was written specifically to be included as a new track for the Fields of Gold compilation.
 The song reportedly took a year to write: "I had the melody around for a whole year before I thought of what to do with it...
 Then it just fell in place.
 It wasn't one of those songs written in five minutes."

-Upon its release, "When We Dance" peaked at number 9 in the UK, becoming Sting's only top ten solo single in his home country.
-It also reached the top ten in Canada (number 10) and Ireland (number 9).
+Upon its release, "When We Dance" was added to the playlists of radio stations across 12 European countries, with 50% of all radio stations in the United Kingdom adding the song.
+In the process, it became the most added song to European radio stations during the week of 29 October 1994, resulting in a debut of No. 22 on the European Hit Radio chart published by Music & Media.
+It later peaked at number 9 in the UK, becoming Sting's only top-10 solo single in his home country.
+"When We Dance" also reached the top 10 in Canada (number 10) and Ireland (number 9).
 The song was less successful in the US, peaking at number 38.